20° oblique projection is a troubleshooting projection used in mammography, especially in young women and in follow-up patients.

 Adenoid cystic carcinoma (ACC) of the breast is a rare subtype of breast cancer.

 They account for only 0.1-0.4% of all breast cancers.

 The tumour demonstrates a strikingly characteristic microscopic pattern similar to that of adenoid cystic carcinoma of the salivary gl...

-Adenomatous breast lesions are benign tumors which grow from glandular parenchyma.
+Adenomatous breast lesions are benign tumours which grow from glandular parenchyma.
 The breast is a conglomeration of various glandular tissues, hence they can be of several types.

 apocrine adenoma of breast